 This bloom takes the cake in unique wedding bouquets.
 It’s a spectacular ball of fuzzy spikes that makes a fantastic statement in your bunch.
 Just add a few sprigs of greenery, so the King Protea can take center stage—or work it into a more intricate arrangement with other geometric blooms.

 Yes, thistles are technically flowers.
 A member of the daisy family, these blue blooms evoke images of the sweeping Scottish Highlands.
-If you want to show pride for your Scottish roots or maybe just need a little something blue, a thistle surely stands out in any bouquet.
+If you want to show pride for your Scottish roots or maybe just need a little something blue,or want the perfect accent for your dusty blue wedding, a thistle surely stands out in any bouquet.

 Dahlias are stunning for their tiers of symmetrical petals.
 They come in multiple shades that complement any wedding color scheme.
 Dahlias are also thought to symbolize “grace under pressure,” so if you need a little floral support on your big day, arrange your bouquet around dahlias.